hle027/MP2.2/README.md

 # CS410 MP2---Search Engines

-In this 4-part MP, you will get familiar with building and evaluating Search Engines.

 ## Part 2

 In this part, you will use the MeTA toolkit to do the following: